-- (1) Meetings are held exclusively for Outside Directors to discuss matters to be deliberated at the Board of Directors' meetings and exchange opinions on management with the aim of raising corporate value over the mid-to long-term and improving the effectiveness of the Board.
-(In FY2021, two such meetings were held for Outside Directors.) - (2) In addition to the aforementioned initiatives in (1), we hold joint meetings for both Outside Directors and in-house and Outside Audit & Supervisory Board Members.
-Discussions are carried out regarding methods for monitoring progress on the medium-term management plan and management of the Board of Directors' meetings and advisory committees, and these meetings therefore not only serve as a place for information exchange and awareness sharing from an independent and objective standpoint, but also as an opportunity for obtaining internal information.
-(In FY2021, two such meetings were held.)
+- (1) Meetings are held exclusively for independent Outside Directors to discuss matters to be deliberated at the Board of Directors' meetings and exchange opinions.
+(In FY2022, two such meetings were held for Outside Directors.) - (2) Independent outside directors participate in joint meetings with full-time Audit & Supervisory Board Members and Outside Audit & Supervisory Board Members to exchange, share, and obtain information, such as internal company information, from an independent and objective standpoint.
+(In FY2022, two such meetings were held.)